Gigaspaces/xap-docs/site/content/xap/12.3/security/index.markdown

 * The [Data layer](securing-your-data.html) has options to declare a secured Space or Processing Unit.
 * The [Grid layer](securing-the-grid-services.html) has options to declare the Grid as secured.

-# Administration and Management tools
+# Administration and Management Tools

-Interacting with these layers are the administration, management and monitoring tools - Includes the Web Management Console (Web-UI), Command-line Interface (CLI), GigaSpaces Management Center (UI), REST Manager API and Admin API.
+Interacting with these layers are the administration, management and monitoring tools.
+This includes the Web Management Console (Web-UI), Command Line Interface (CLI), GigaSpaces Management Center (UI), REST Manager API,  and Admin API.

-* Refer to [Administration and Management tools](security-administration.html) for configuration options.
+Refer to [Administration and Management Tools](security-administration.html) for details about the configuration options.

 # Security Implementations for Licensed GigaSpaces Products